KK3XX/All-Eaglercraft-Downloads-And-Servers/README.md

-UPDATE: i need someone to uplaod this code to the web as a website my school has blocked html running in our browser so im trying to get it as a website im not sure how to do that but you can probably assist me you can dm me on discord @izzy_itb
+UPDATE: i need someone to uplaod this code to the web as a website my school has blocked html running in our browser so im trying to get it as a website im not sure how to do that but you can probably assist me you can dm me on discord @izzy_itb or in the discussions.
 Thank you

 btw myuser in eaglercraft is _Aurora_